root-gg/plik/README.md

 Show server details :

    - **GET** /version
-     - Show plik server version, and some build informations (build host, date, git revision,...)
+     - Show plik server version, and some build information (build host, date, git revision,...)

    - **GET** /config
      - Show plik server configuration (ttl values, max file size, ...)

+Token :

+   Plik tokens allow to upload files without source IP restriction.
+   Tokens can only be generated from a valid source IP.
+   If you are using the command line client you can use a token by adding a Token = "xxxx" line in the ~/.plirc file

+   - **POST** /token
+    - Generate a new token

+   - **GET** /token/{token}
+    - Get token metadata

+   - **DELETE** /token/{token}
+    - Revoke a token

 QRCode :